Kitten FAQ

 Do your kittens live in the house with you?

-With the exception of mothers with young kittens, all of our cats live live in the main part of the house with us.
+With the exception of mothers with young kittens, and one of our boys, all of our cats live live in the main part of the house with us.
 Our young kittens and their mothers are kept in a special 'kitten room' for the kittens' first few weeks.
 They are then moved downstairs and are kept in a cordoned-off area that allows them to meet the other cats but without actually playing with them.
 Once we feel they are ready (and after at least their first vaccination), they are allowed out to play with the adults.

 Do your cats have outdoor access?